dotClique/globingular/README.md

 ### Testing, building and launching

-Please see the [source-directory](/globingular) for details on testing, building and launching of the
+Please see the [source-directory](/globingular) for details on testing, building and launching of the project.

 ## Diagrams